 “It’s nourishing and flavorful.
 Don’t hate the idea of cooking pork pancreas in this tonic soup, try it first.
 Find out how amazing it could be, to help you to add an experience in your cooking journey.”

 Offal dishes are greatly consumed and most likeable by Cantonese people.
 By and large, offal is widely used in Cantonese culinary.
-From the most common braised trotter to the popular roasted chicken livers, Cantonese people has been crowned the ethnic group that uses offal in their cooking the most, and that includes soup cooking.
+From the most common braised trotter to the popular roasted chicken livers, Cantonese people are crowned the dialect group that uses offal in their cooking the most, and that includes soup cooking.

-Pig pancreas (pork pancreas), Cantonese people [mainly in Hong Kong] called it, 豬橫脷 (pronounced as ‘Ju Wang Lay’), and Chinese called it 豬胰 (pronounced as ‘Zhu Yi’ in Mandarin), is often used in soup dishes.
-Resides in Singapore, you may not be familiar with this offal as it is not commonly consumed or homecooked, but the pig pancreas is available in the butcher’s stalls in many wet markets.
+Pig pancreas (pork pancreas), Cantonese people [mainly in Hong Kong] called it, 豬橫脷 (pronounced as ‘Ju Wang Lay’ in Cantonese), and Chinese called it 豬胰 (pronounced as ‘Zhu Yi’ in Mandarin), is often used in soup dishes.
+Residing in Singapore, you may not be familiar with this offal as it is not commonly consumed here, but the pig pancreas is available at the butcher’s stalls in many wet markets.
 It’s not usually displayed openly in the front counter/ chiller though.
-Ask the butchers for this, and most of them would be able to provide.
+Ask the butcher for it, and most of them would be able to offer.

 Just a gentle reminder.
 If this is the first time you heard about 豬橫脷, don’t be mistaken this term with the pig tongue.
-It may sound like as if you are referring to its tongue (it is because the long with pointed edges shaped pancreas resembles a tongue) when you pronounce it in Cantonese dialect, but “Ju Wang Lay” refers to the pancreas.
+It may sound like as if you are referring to its tongue (it is because the long pointy edged pancreas resembles a tongue), but “Ju Wang Lay” refers to the pancreas.

-Anyway, I did some briefed researches on the Internet on this pig pancreas to find out what exactly it offers in term of health benefits.
+Anyway, I did some online researches about pig pancreas to find out what exactly it offers in term of health benefits.
 Oh well… It is claimed to serve the function of promoting healthy digestive system, and thus, absorption of nutrient, as well as elimination of body heat, due to its rich enzyme contents.
-There are also many generic findings, too… Basically, that’s the Chinese culture which believes in the phrase, 以型补型 (pronounced it as ‘Yi Xing Bu Xing‘in Mandarin), simply means the same part of the human internal organ will be nourished with the consumption of the same of internal organ of the butchered animal.
+There are also many generic findings, too… Basically, that’s the Chinese culture which believes in the phrase, 以型补型, simply means the same part of the human internal organ will be nourished with the consumption of the same of internal organ of the butchered animal.